 We are driven to realise a positive contribution to our world with our platform.
-Beyond that, the Studyportals Foundation realizes charitable projects related to our mission or team, mostly with the UNICEF Schools for Africa campaign.
+Beyond that, the Studyportals Foundation realizes charitable projects related to our mission and our team.

 Nowadays, the Studyportals team consists of over 190 people with 35 different nationalities, with the centre of our operations in Eindhoven, the Netherlands.